Animal Welfare and Human-Animal Interactions

 - Does my animal feel well?

-- Can my animal express reasonably natural behaviors?
+- Can my animal perform highly motivated & preferred natural behaviors?

-Ask your veterinarian to help you answer question 1.
-Your vet, online resources, and training experts may be able to help you answer questions 2 and 3.
-For example here is a link to an article on the Key Determinants of dog and cat welfare.
+Get professional, scientific help to answer each question as needed.
+Ask your veterinarian to help you answer question #1.
+Your vet, online resources, and training experts may be able to help you answer questions #2 and #3.
+For example, here is a link to an article on the key determinants of dog and cat welfare.

 How can I improve my animal's Welfare?